von Mises-Fisher distributions and their statistical divergence: The probability density function and moments of the von Mises-Fisher family

 As explained in \citet{MardiaJupp}, the first moment of the von Mises-Fisher family is in the interior of the unit ball, something which is also true for other named directional distributions -- i.e., it is not on the hypersphere.
 Specifically, the first moment of the von Mises-Fisher family has the form

-where $\rho$ is the (population) mean resultant length.
+where $\rho$ is the (population) mean resultant length and satisfies $0<\rho<1$.
 As such, providing a general characterisation of the first and, to a lesser extent, higher-order moments of the von Mises-Fisher family then amounts to characterising the constant of proportionality, the mean resultant length.

-We obtain the (centred) moments of the von Mises-Fisher family by differentiating its moment generating function.
-Since the von Mises-Fisher family is an exponential family, the moment generating function is equal to the log-partition function.
-While the partition function of the von Mises-Fisher family has a closed-form expression, this is not necessarily true for other named directional families.
-For instance, we are unaware of any closed-form expression for the partition functions of both the Kent and von Mises families of distributions beyond the bivariate case.\footnote{ While numerical methods can be used to compute the moments of the Kent and von Mises families (see \citealp{KentGaneiber} and \citealp{Best} for suitable rejection sampling routines; also \citealp{Mardia}, which establishes that the conditional von Mises density is itself von Mises), the lack of closed-form expressions for these other named directional families certainly limits their tractability and usefulness in applications featuring a high-dimensional covariate or outcome vector.}
+We obtain the (centred) moments of the von Mises-Fisher family by differentiating its moment-generating function.
+Since the von Mises-Fisher family is an exponential family, the moment-generating function is equal to the log-partition function.
+Whilst the partition function of the von Mises-Fisher family has a closed-form expression, this is not necessarily true for other named directional families.
+For instance, we are unaware of any closed-form expressions for the partition functions of both the Kent and von Mises families of distributions beyond the bivariate case.\footnote{ Whilst numerical methods can be used to compute the moments of the Kent and von Mises families (see \citealp{KentGaneiber,Best} for suitable rejection sampling routines; also \citealp{Mardia}, which establishes that the conditional von Mises density is itself von Mises), the lack of closed-form expressions for these other named directional families certainly limits their tractability and usefulness in applications featuring a high-dimensional covariate or outcome vector.}